SAUSy-Lab/Scarborough-Survey/README.md

 Here is a list of academic papers, either published or in preparation (latest update: May 2024)

 1. Lyeo, J. S., Tiznado-Aitken, I., Farber, S., Brown, H. K., & Spence, N. (2023).
 Predictors of transportation-related barriers to healthcare access in a North American suburb.
-Journal of Public Health, 1-12.
+Journal of Public Health, 1-12. doi: https://doi.org/10.1007%2Fs10389-023-01916-2
 2. Jamal, S., Tiznado-Aitken, I., & Farber, S. (2024a).
 Is online service usage more of a sociodemographic phenomenon?
 Exploring equity implications of online grocery, e-shopping, and restaurant delivery service usage in a suburban context.
 Manuscript in preparation.
 3. Jamal, S., Tiznado-Aitken, I., & Farber, S. (2024b).
 Quality of life in the suburbs: Understanding the interplay between affordable housing, neighbourhood quality and accessibility.
 Manuscript in preparation.
 4. Teel, S., Smith, L., & Farber, S. (2024).
 Mobilities of Care in Scarborough: Analysing caregiving transportation patterns through predictive modelling.
 Manuscript in preparation.